-By the book military low crawl, is designed for stealthy movement in battlefield conditions.
-The purpose: Make your body a smaller target for the enemy, while moving swiftly, flat on the ground.
-A 40-foot long three-foot-wide course, with a three-inch furrow dug into the hard Georgia dirt, was the low crawl obstacle we had to surmount in a timely manner.
+By the book military low crawl is designed for stealthy movement in battlefield conditions.
+The purpose: Make your body a smaller target for the enemy while moving swiftly, flat on the ground.
+A 40-foot-long four-foot-wide course with a three-inch furrow dug into the hard Georgia dirt was the low crawl obstacle we had to surmount in a timely manner.

 The Lieutenant wanted to see how his men were progressing.
-Naturally, the first recruit in line for the low-crawl was the biggest screw-up in our company, a tall-skinny buzz-cut recruit from West Virginia.
+So, naturally, the first recruit in line for the low-crawl was the biggest screw-up in our company, a tall-skinny buzz-cut recruit from West Virginia.
 He laid down in the dirt and began to advance, but his belly was not flat to the ground, and he was too slow.
-The Drill Sergeants were yelling, “Get your butt down soldier, you gonna’ get it shot off.”
+The Drill Sergeants were yelling, “Get your butt down soldier, you gonna get it shot off.”
 Our Platoon Leader was not amused.

 Harris waved our boy out of the dirt, spun off his cap, and dropped into the pit hard.
-While perfectly flat, he pulled himself forward with quick twists of his arms and elbows and pushed with swift kicks of his knees and feet.
-He plowed through the soil like an International-Harvester® and he slithered 13-yards faster than an alligator in Georgia’s Okefenokee Swamp.
+Then, while perfectly flat, he pulled himself forward with quick twists of his arms and elbows and pushed with swift kicks of his knees and feet.
+He plowed through the soil like an International-Harvester,® and he slithered 13-yards faster than an alligator in Georgia’s Okefenokee Swamp.
 When Lt.
-Harris stood, gathered his cap from the dirt, and brushed himself off, three buttons from his fatigue shirt hung by a thread.
+Harris stood, gathered his cap from the dirt, and brushed himself off, three buttons hung by a single thread from his fatigue shirt.

-Without any prompting, me and the remainder of our platoon immediately fell in line, dropped into the dirt, and low crawled with sufficient motivation.
+Without any prompting, I and the remainder of our platoon immediately fell in line, dropped into the dirt, and low crawled with sufficient motivation.

 As desperate as the U.S. Army was for soldiers, a few days later, we saw “Goober” (smart like a fox?) boarding a Greyhound™ back to West Virginia wearing his GI Khakis and black low quarters.

-With a fresh set of Drill Sergeants we headed to chow at 1800, the same rules applied as with the noon meal; a recruit couldn’t get to the mess table until successful completion of the low crawl, monkey bars, and recitation of General Orders.
+With a fresh set of Drill Sergeants, we headed to chow at 1800; the same rules applied as with the noon meal; a recruit couldn’t get to the mess table until successful completion of the low crawl, monkey bars, and recitation of General Orders.
 If a trainee failed any of these exercises, he had to start over by going to the back of the line.
-No doubt, some never mastered all the tasks in time to get fed.
-When we feasted on C-Rations in the field, those rules were waived, but there was less “food” and calories in those cans.
+Undoubtedly, some never mastered all the tasks in time to get fed.
+When we feasted on C-Rations in the field, those rules were waived, but there were less “food” and calories in those cans.

 After the early evening feed, we “rested” in classrooms with lectures on tactics and reviewing combat films from Vietnam; anyone falling asleep would get 20 push-ups or more.
-We remained in the buildings where we began taking apart, cleaning and re-assembling our M-14’s.
+Finally, we remained in the buildings where we began taking apart, cleaning, and re-assembling our M-14s.
 In the final evaluation, we were required to perform those tasks while blindfolded.
-Failing any of the major exercises, like this one, would get the trainee recycled, or as the Drill Sergeants said: “Start basic all over again.”
+Failing any major exercise like this would get the trainee recycled, or as the Drill Sergeants said: “Start basic all over again.”

 Our next stop was at the chemical compound, where we were locked in chambers filled with tear gas and remained there for a minute or more to gauge our reaction.
-Now with masks around our waists, we were sent in the gas again, and got no relief until our protective gear was properly fitted.
+Now with masks around our waists, we were sent in the gas again and got no relief until our protective gear was fitted correctly.